 Is this a saturated regression model?
 Explain your answer.

 Yes, this is a saturated regression model because the number of possible values in the predictor of interest modeled is the same as the number of parameters resulting from the regression analysis.
 In this case, the predictor variable (High LDL) has two possible values (High LDL and Low LDL) and the regression produces two parameters (slope and intercept).

+Correct.

+3/3

 For subjects with low LDL, what is the estimated probability of dying within 5 years?
 What is the estimated odds of dying within 5 years?
 How do these estimates compare to the observed proportion of subjects with low LDL dying within 5 years?

 For subjects with low LDL, the estimated probability of dying within 5 years is .17.
 The estimated odds of dying within 5 years is .205.
 The observed proportion of subjects with low LDL dying within 5 years is also .17 and exactly matches the estimated probability of dying within 5 years.
 This is then equal to the estimated odds/(1+estimated odds).

+The method of attaining estimates is not stated (-1).
+The poisson regression needed to be stated in some way.

+2/3

 For subjects with high LDL, what is the estimated probability of dying within 5 years?
 What is the estimated odds of dying within 5 years?
 How do these estimates compare to the observed proportion of subjects with high LDL dying within 5 years?

 For subjects with high LDL, the estimated probability of dying within 5 years is .137.
 The estimated odds of dying within 5 years is .158.
 The observed proportion of subjects with high LDL dying within 5 years is also .137 and exactly matches the estimated probability of dying within 5 years.
 This is then equal to the estimated odds/(1+estimated odds).

+The method of attaining estimates is not stated (-1).
+Reported values are not correct (-1).

+1/3

 Give full inference regarding the association between 5 year mortality and high LDL levels.
 How does this differ from the inference that was made on problems 5 and 6 of homework #1?
 What is the source of any differences?

 From Poisson regression analysis, I estimate that for those individuals with high LDL (defined as LDL greater than or equal to 160 mg/dL), the probability of death is 19.51% lower than it is for those individuals with low LDL, though this is not statistically significant (P=0.419).
 A 95% CI suggests that this observation is not unusual if subjects with high LDL might have a risk of death that was anywhere from 52.43% lower to 36.20% higher than the group with low LDL.

+Methods for the inference were not stated (-2).
+Differences and sources of differences with problem 5 of homework 1 were not reported, nor for problem 6 (-5).
+Although it is mentioned that a result is not significant, the consequence on the null hypothesis is not stated (-1).
+The Poisson regression results are incorrectly interpreted.
+Without knowing the method, it is not clear what analysis was done (-2).

+0/10

 How would the answers to parts a-c change if I had instead asked you to fit a regression model using the indicator of death within 5 years as your response variable, but using an indicator of low LDL as your predictor?
 What if we had used an indicator of survival for at least 5 years as the response variable?